DrSloth/SnakePy/README.md

 # SnakePy
-Learning experience for young students of a Python beginner course
+Learning outcome for young students of a Python beginner course